AlbaneCM/airbnb/README.md

 Despite Brooklyn and Manhattan having the highest number of units offering weekly discounts, they are the ones offering the lowest discounts - particularly Manhattan.
 	9. (4. in Jupyter) Hypothesis Testing
 		1. Do superhosts have more than 1 listing, and is the different significant?
+		1. Note: I know I had calculated part of superhosts before - I plan to amend the first one with this one, as this one is cleaner.
 		2. a/ Do instant bookable units allow to charge a higher rate?
 		Yes, the price difference is significant between units that are instantly bookable and those that aren't.
 		2. b/ Is this difference driven by hotel rooms' prices (estimated to be higher) Tukey's Range Test shows we can reject this hypothesis - the price difference is significant among all room types (except between private and shared rooms).
-		Note: working on for loop to create variables for each room type's price dataset.
+		Use of dictionary to loop through each room type and create variables with price corresponding accordinlgy
-		>> Rest: Work in progress.. started to work on further points but not ready to be taken into account yet :-) I plan to calculate past revenue, future potential revenue based on minimum LOS requested and price per night if only night available.
-		I also would like to merge two tables as I know I should train on this.
+		>> Rest: Work in progress.. started to work on further points but not ready to be taken into account yet :-) I also would like to merge two tables as I know I should train on this.
-		I just went through Hypothesis Testing so would like to test these too.
-This will take me a bit more time.